Stochastic Optimal Linear Quadratic Regulation Control of Discrete-time Systems with Delay and Quadratic Constraints: Abstract

 \section{Abstract}

-This article explores the discrete-time stochastic optimal LQR control with delay and quadratic constraints.
-The inclusion of delay, compared to delay-free optimal LQR control with quadratic constraints, significantly increases the complexity of the problem.
-Using Lagrangian duality, the optimal control is obtained by solving the Riccati-ZXL equation in conjunction with a gradient ascent algorithm.
-Specifically, the parameterized optimal controller and cost function are derived by solving the Riccati-ZXL equation, with a gradient ascent algorithm determining the optimal parameter.
-The primary contribution of this work is presenting the optimal control as a feedback mechanism based on the state's conditional expectation, wherein the gain is determined using the Riccati-ZXL equation and the gradient ascent algorithm.
+This article explores discrete-time stochastic linear quadratic regulation (LQR) control with input delay and quadratic constraints.
+By using Lagrangian duality, we derive a parameterized optimal controller and cost function via the Riccati-ZXL equation, and determine the optimal parameters through a projected gradient ascent algorithm with global convergence of the dual objective value.
+The primary contribution is to formulate the optimal control as a feedback law driven by the state's conditional expectation, where the feedback gain is obtained from the Riccati-ZXL equation associated with the optimal parameters.
 Numerical examples demonstrate the effectiveness of the obtained results.